PBearson/ESP32-With-ESP-PROG-Demo/README.md

 * An ESP32-WROOM-32 development board, such as our custom board
 * ESP-PROG
-* 2 USB cables
+* 1 USB cables
-* At least 5 female-to-female jumper wires
+* At least 6 female-to-female jumper wires
-* Optionally, a USB hub with at least 2 ports

 ESP-PROG contains a 10-pin header which allows wiring to the JTAG interface.
 For reference, each pin on the header is numbered in the figure below: